-PDB 1.
+- PDB 1.
 General: The approved Stage 2 Final Plan, as modified by Conditions of Approval, shall control the issuance of all building permits and shall restrict the nature, location and design of all uses.
 Minor changes in an approved preliminary or final development plan may be approved by the Planning Director through the Class 1 Administrative Review Process if such changes are consistent with the purposes and general character of the development plan.
-All other modifications shall be processed in the same manner as the original application and shall be subject to the same procedural requirements.
-PDB 2.
+All other modifications shall be processed in the same manner as the original application and shall be subject to the same procedural requirements. - PDB 2.
 Prior to Temporary Occupancy and Ongoing: The applicant proposes standard parking spaces that are at least nine 9 feet long and compact spaces that are at least 7.5 feet long.
 However, the dimension of some parking spaces adjacent to landscape areas includes one (1) to two (2) feet of landscape area in the length calculation.
 To ensure adequate clearance in the affected spaces, landscaping shall be limited to groundcover within the bumper overhang area.
-See Finding B30.
-PDB 3.
-Prior to Temporary Occupany: A parking easement shall be provided over the of the proposed interior long-term bicycle parking/storage spaces.
-See Finding B52.PDB 5.Prior to Final Occupancy: All exterior, roof and ground mounted, mechanical and utility equipment shall be screened from ground level off-site view from adjacent streets or properties.
+See Finding B30. - PDB 3.
+Prior to Temporary Occupany: A parking easement shall be provided over the parking area located on Tax Lot 202 that serves the new building on Tax Lot 204.
+See Finding B33. - PDB 4.
+Prior to Non-Grading Building Permit Issuance: Applicant shall provide a detail of the proposed interior long-term bicycle parking/storage spaces.
+See Finding B52. - PDB 5.
+Prior to Final Occupancy: All exterior, roof and ground mounted, mechanical and utility equipment shall be screened from ground level off-site view from adjacent streets or properties.
 See Finding B67.